 Technology courses are essential to every Catholic school curriculum.
 In fact, technology is required to be integrated throughout each course of study from Mathematics to Religion.
 The use of technology in the 21st century is integral to preparing students for college and career success.
 Technology courses in Catholic schools cover a variety of lessons including Research and Information Fluency, Digital Citizenship, Creativity and Innovation, Communication and Collaboration.
 All of these units are taught and influenced by the lens of Catholic identity and the dignity of all humankind.

 All students grades K-8 at St. Francis have personal Chromebooks to use in every class.
 They can access digital textbooks, use a multitude of research tools, and work with apps for studying, creating videos, and communication in multiple forms.

 Technology in the Primary Grades

-In their homeroom classes, all students have access to multiple desktop computers.
-All classrooms have an electronic display -- a projector, a Smartboard, a wide-screen TV, or a combination of these tools -- for the enhancement of lessons in all subject areas.
-In the primary classes, Chromebooks are used for online learning through sites such as Dreambox Math.
+All classrooms have an electronic display — a projector, a Smartboard, a wide-screen TV, or a combination of these tools — for the enhancement of lessons in all subject areas.
+In the primary classes, Chromebooks are used for online learning through various web tools and supplemental resources.

 In addition to the core technology integrated curriculum, 3D printing has been added as an activity to enhance instruction throughout many of the schools in the Archdiocese of Baltimore.